ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 This month, osu! was able to get a hold of [Hamu](https://osu.ppy.sh/beatmaps/artists/289), [Darkney](https://osu.ppy.sh/beatmaps/artists/290), [Waterflame](https://osu.ppy.sh/beatmaps/artists/291), [Mitsukiyo](https://osu.ppy.sh/beatmaps/artists/292), [Koven](https://osu.ppy.sh/beatmaps/artists/293), [Abuse](https://osu.ppy.sh/beatmaps/artists/294), [DJ Genki / Gram](https://osu.ppy.sh/beatmaps/artists/295), [Aiyru](https://osu.ppy.sh/beatmaps/artists/296), and [-45](https://osu.ppy.sh/beatmaps/artists/297) to become Featured Artists.

-At 2022's [cavoe's osu! event (COE)](/wiki/Community/cavoe's_osu!_event), one of the largest osu! conventions, peppy hosted a technical presentation together with [ThePoon](https://osu.ppy.sh/users/718454) on what the infrastructure of osu! looks like behind the scenes.
+At 2022's [cavoe's osu! event (COE)](/wiki/Community/cavoe's_osu!_event), one of the largest osu! conventions, peppy hosted a technical presentation together with ::ThePoon::{ user-id=718454 } on what the infrastructure of osu! looks like behind the scenes.
 They went over topics such as server cost, database storage, and how containerisation software like Docker and Kubernetes are used to implement infrastructure as code.[^coe-osu-infra]

 osu!(lazer) received an additional feature, making it possible to create mod presets from the mod select screen that save mod combinations and their settings.[^presets]